 Two motion ranges are available in this mode.
-Each Pololu servo controller responds to 32 servo numbers.
-Addressing the lower 16 will moves them within an approximately 90 degree range, while addressing the upper 16 servo numbers will give twice the range.
-The last portion of the label on your PIC (U1) tells you the set of 32 servo numbers to which that particular servo controller will respond.
-For example, if your servo controller PIC has a '-0' at the end of its label, it responds to servo numbers 0-31, and sending the command sequence [255, 18, 254] will move servo 2 all the way to one extreme of its range in 180 degree mode.
+Each Pololu servo controller responds to 16 servo numbers.
+Addressing the lower 8 will move them within an approximately 90 degree range, while addressing the upper 8 servo numbers will give twice the range.
+You can set the group of servo numbers to which your servo controller responds (see "Setting and Checking the Servo Numbers").
+For example, if your servo controller is set to servo numbers 0, it responds to servo numbers 0-15, and sending the command sequence [255, 10, 254] will move servo 2 all the way to one extreme of its range in 180 degree mode.
 If you send servo numbers that are not recognized, the servo controller will ignore the command.
-Up to eight servo controllers can be connected on one serial line to independently control up to 128 servos.
+Up to sixteen servo controllers can be connected on one serial line to control up to 128 servos independently.